Groundwater hydrology, applied

 We treat physical simulations as a chain of multiple differentiable operators, such as discrete Laplacian evaluation, a Poisson solver, and a single implicit time-stepping for nonlinear PDEs.
 They are like building blocks that can be assembled to make simulation tools for new physical models.

-Those operators are differentiable and integrated within a computational graph so that the gradients can be computed automatically and efficiently via analyzing the dependency in the graph.
+Those operators are differentiable and integrated within a computational graph so that the gradients can be computed automatically and efficiently via analysing the dependency in the graph.
 Also, independent operators run in parallel, thanks to the graph-based parallelization mechanism of TensorFlow.
 With the gradients, we can perform gradient-based PDE-constrained optimization for inverse problems.

 FwiFlow is built on ADCME, a powerful static-graph-based automatic differentiation library for scientific computing (with TensorFlow backend).
 FwiFlow implements the idea of Intrusive Automatic Differentiation.